kaunfell/Quotes-Generator/README.md

 make few changes on how to collect the object keys and create if-else-statements in functions to return the name of the author after the desired random quote is generated.

-Next I am trying to learn how to make HTML pages with JavaScript so I could improve this project.
+Next I am trying to learn more about git and how to make HTML pages with JavaScript so I could improve this project.
 I would also like to learn a way to merge the 3 functions.